ipodubnyy/ip/README.md

-This is a personal repo for Ivan Poddubnyy
+This is a personal/private repo for Ivan Poddubnyy